My Friend's Place

 I remember my pregnancy forcing me to finally ask for help — and My Friend’s Place was there every step of the way.
 They threw me a baby shower, brought formula when I couldn’t afford it, visited me in the hospital, and helped me into the YWCA program so I could have affordable housing.

-When I saw my daughter for the first time, I realized I needed to be somebody better for her.
+When I saw my child for the first time, I realized I needed to be somebody better for her.
 With My Friend’s Place’s support, I transferred from community college to UCLA and earned my BA in Sociology.
 Later, they helped me with my teaching credential by covering the cost of licensing exams.

 Share: